-The Refresh Grants and the Together We Go Far Grants vest over a four-year period, with 1/16th of the total number of RSUs subject to the equity award vesting quarterly starting on the first quarterly vesting date following the award grant date (September 1, 2022), in each case, for so long as the named executive officer continues to provide services to us or any of our subsidiaries on such date.
-For purposes of these Refresh Grants and Together We Go Far Grants, the first guarterly vesting dates occur on each of February 15th, May 15th, August 15th, and November 15th.
+These Refresh Grants vest over a four-year period, with 1/16th of the total number of units subject to the equity award vesting quarterly commencing on November 15, 2023, with 100% of the total units vested on August 15, 2027, in each case, for so long as the named executive officer continues to provide services to us or any of our subsidiaries on such date.
+For purposes of these Refresh Grants, the first quarterly vesting dates occur on each of February 15th, May 15th, August 15th, and November 15th.
+Upon vesting, the equity awards may be settled by issuing the number of shares of our Class A common stock that equal the number of units that have vested.

-March 2023 Equity Awards
+March 2024 Equity Awards

-Effective March 2023, the compensation committee approved the grant to Mr. Cortese and Ms. Cotter of the second Fiscal 2023 bi-annual Refresh Grants, which they elected to receive in the form of RSU awards under our revised Equity Choice Program.
-The number of RSUs subject to each award was based on the preceding 15-day volume weighted average price of our Class A common stock.
-The table set forth below indicates, for each of Mr. Cortese and Ms. Cotter, the value of the named executive officer's Refresh Grant (computed in accordance with FASB ASC Topic 718).
-The other named executive officers were not granted Refresh Grants in March 2023 for the reasons noted above and, in the case of Ms. Berland, because her new hire equity award was granted in January 2023, within a short period prior to the March 2023 Refresh Grant approval.
+Effective March 1, 2024, the compensation committee approved the grant to our executive officers, including our named executive officers who were employed by us in March 2024 (other than our Former CEO), of the second Fiscal 2024 bi-annual Refresh Grants in the form of RSU awards.
+The number of RSUs subject to each award was based on the immediately preceding 15-day volume weighted average price of our Class A common stock.
+The table set forth below indicates, for each of our named executive officers (other than our Former CEO), the value of his or her Refresh Grant (computed in accordance with FASB ASC Topic 718):